echa/ng-scrollable/README.md

 ### usePadding
 Changes the way ng-scrollable determines content dimensions.
 When True, ng-scrollable uses clientWidth/Height instead of offsetWidth/Height.

+### updateContentPosition
+When set to false, the content is not scrolled when the scrollbars are changed.
+This allows to use the scrollbars as vertical and horizontal controls independently of the content.
+By default true.

 ### customContentWidth
 Custom content width to define the scrollbars size and range independently of the content size.
 Undefined by default (use the actual content width).